Sports Premium

 • Develop the spirit of sporting behaviour and healthy competition through inter-school sports fixtures and other activities

-How we intend to spend the Sports Premium funding in 2021-22:
+How we have spent the Sports Premium funding in 2024-25:

-Sports Premium funding will continue to be allocated to the employment of specialist sports coaches through Sprint PE & Sport (one day) with the specific aim of up-skilling teachers and teaching assistants.
+Sports Premium funding will continue to be allocated to continued professional development in school using specialist teachers and support from the Sevenoaks Partnership of schools and within that the sports Partnership.
 This enhanced provision for the teaching of sport within the school (which commenced in April 2014) will have the following benefits:

 • Up-skilling and training of existing staff to build capacity for further improvement in sports coaching should the specialist input be removed.
 This serves to build sustainability into the school’s improvement programme for sport and PE.